 - The basics of an operation consist of an Operation Name, a Start Time (and Duration), the Operation Altitude, and the area you intend to fly.
 AirHub Launch will ensure you stay on track as you input your data.

 - The final step is to request authorization from the FAA (if necessary) by clicking “Save Operation.”
 Sometimes, the operation is divided up into multiple areas if we need to submit to different Air Traffic Control facilities – AirHub Launch will handle that too.

 If you have not already done so, please confirm your certifications and register your drone with the FAA.

 Confirm that your FAA Recreational Drone Pilot TRUST Certificate or Commercial Drone Pilot Certificate is valid.

 FAA Drone Registration

-If your door is greater than .55 pounds, register your drone with the FAA
+If your drone is greater than .55 pounds, register your drone with the FAA